 You can have more than one SatNav map and app on your android headunit at the same time.
 This is great for testing the benefits and drawbacks of each app.
 It is very easy to switch between them

 We also like Google Waze (also free on the play store).

-Waze (says ways) is a different way to do SatNav and leans heavily on the user generated reports of traffic problems.
-If you come across an obstruction to your route, waze would like you to tap the screen to report this (you location is already known from the GPS).
-You report is shared with other waze users near-by that can take heed of your warning.
-You can’t download the waze maps, so this will only really run with a data connection from your phone or 4G USB type dongle.
+Waze (says ways) is a different way to do SatNav and leans heavily on user-generated reports of traffic problems.
+If you encounter an obstruction to your route, Waze would like you to tap the screen to report this (your location is already known from the GPS).
+Your report is shared with other Waze users who can heed your warning.
+You can’t download the Waze maps, so this will only run with a data connection from your phone or a 4G USB-type dongle.